History of Newcastle upon Tyne: Norman period

 After the arrival of William the Conqueror in England in 1066, the whole of England was quickly subjected to Norman rule.
 However, in Northumbria there was great resistance to the Normans, and in 1069 the newly appointed Norman Earl of Northumbria, Robert de Comines and 700 of his men were killed by the local population at Durham.
 The Northumbrians then marched on York, but William was able to suppress the uprising.
 That same year, a second uprising occurred when a Danish fleet landed in the Humber.
 The Northumbrians again attacked York and destroyed the garrison there.
 William was again able to suppress the uprising, but this time he took revenge.
 He laid waste to the whole of the Midlands and the land from York to the Tees.
-In 1080, William Walcher, the Norman bishop of Durham and his followers were brutally murdered at Gateshead.
+In 1080, Walcher, the Norman bishop of Durham and his followers were brutally murdered at Gateshead.
 This time Odo, bishop of Bayeux, William's half brother, devastated the land between the Tees and the Tweed.
-This was known as the ‘Harrying of the North’.
+This was known as the 'Harrying of the North'.
 This devastation is reflected in the Domesday Book.
 The destruction had such an effect that the North remained poor and backward at least until Tudor times and perhaps until the Industrial Revolution.
 Newcastle suffered in this respect with the rest of the North.